 It’s Time for Kentucky to Compensate the Wrongfully Convicted

-Johnetta Carr was just 16 years old when she was prosecuted as an adult and wrongfully convicted of killing her boyfriend.
-She spent 13 years in prison and on parole, despite the fact that she had an alibi confirmed by multiple people.
-It was not until 2019 that Johnetta was pardoned on the grounds of innocence due to exculpatory DNA evidence discovered by the Kentucky Innocence Project.
+Johnetta Carr was just 16 years old when she was prosecuted as an adult and wrongfully convicted of murder.
+After spending 13 years in prison and on parole, Johnetta was pardoned on the grounds of innocence due to exculpatory DNA evidence discovered by the Kentucky Innocence Project.

-Right now, Kentucky is one of only 13 states that does not offer compensation to wrongfully convicted people, leaving the more than 20 Kentuckians who have lost a combined total of 200 years of freedom waiting.
+Right now, Kentucky is one of only 12 states in the country that does not offer compensation to wrongfully convicted people.
+As a result, more than 20 innocent Kentuckians who have lost a combined total of 200 years of freedom are left waiting for restitution.

 This campaign is in partnership with the Kentucky Innocence Project.